 Contact Crisis Services

-Call the 24-hour Grassroots Crisis Line at 410-531-6677.
-Individuals may call for a variety of reasons including suicide, family and relationship problems, shelter needs, violent or threatening domestic situations, loneliness or depression, and substance dependency issues, among others.
-You can also download the Grassroots’ “There is Hope” App from your phone’s app store.
+Call the 24-hour Grassroots Crisis Line at 410-531-6677 for issues including suicide, domestic violence, substance dependency, and more.
+You can also get the "There is Hope" app from your app store.

-Contact the Grassroots Mobile Crisis Team.
-The team is available M-F from 8 am to 11:00 pm and 9 am to 11:00 pm on Saturday and Sunday.
-The Mobile Crisis Team can be reached through the Grassroots Crisis Hotline at 410-531-6677.
+The Grassroots Mobile Crisis Team is available M-F from 8 am to 11:00 pm and 9 am to 11:00 pm on Saturday and Sunday.
+Contact them through the Grassroots Crisis Hotline at 410-531-6677.

 Meet with Professionals